duk3luk3/lerlacher.de/posts/tutorials/2013-09-29-my-email-setup.markdown

 There are dozens of postfix tutorials around.
 I mainly used [this one](http://shisaa.jp/postset/mailserver-1.html).
 You should probably read it in order to gain an understanding of how the email system works and how postfix and dovecot tie into that, because I will only touch on that rather lightly.

-## Postfix ##

-Postfix has two main config files: `main.cf`, which specifies what you would think of as config options, and `master.cf`, which specifies the services postfix should run (Postfix is not a single server, it runs several daemons).

 For my setup, I need:

 * TLS/SASL, because it's 2013